Work in Singapore

 How to get a job in Singapore

-You don't need to be in the country to apply for jobs - there are plenty of websites that enable you to search for work and apply online.
-For example, the government-maintained Contact Singapore has its own jobs board as well as a substantial A-Z of other sites that post vacancies.
-Other useful jobsites include:
+You do not need to be based in Singapore to apply for jobs - many websites allow you to search for work and apply online.
+Useful job sites include:

-Initial interviews may be conducted via phone or video if you're not in the country, but bear in mind that large multinational companies may require you to attend an assessment centre.
+If you're not in Singapore, initial interviews may be held via phone or video.
+However, keep in mind that large multinational companies may require you to attend an assessment centre in person.

-English is the main language of business so all applications and interviews will be conducted in English.
+English is the main language of business in Singapore, so all applications and interviews will be conducted in English.
+You must secure a job offer before you can apply for a work permit.

 Summer jobs

-The country is a tourism hotspot, so you may be able to find casual work in hotels, hostels, bars and restaurants as a temporary measure.
+If you're looking for work in Singapore, the country is a tourism hotspot, so you may be able to find casual work in hotels, hostels, bars, and restaurants.
+However, keep in mind that these jobs may be competitive and may not pay well.

-If you're aged between 18 and 25, the Singapore Work Holiday Programme allows university students and recent graduates from eight countries, (including the UK), to work in the country for up to six months on a holiday visa.
+If you're aged between 18 and 25, the Singapore Work Holiday Programme allows university students and recent graduates from 11 countries (including the UK) to work in the country for up to six months on a holiday visa.
+This is a great option for gaining work experience in Singapore and exploring the country.

-There are also plenty of volunteering projects to get involved in, from working with children and the elderly to tackling community issues.
-You can also work on animal conservation, environmental, health, social care, sports or education projects.
+You can also find volunteer opportunities in Singapore.
+There are various projects to get involved in, from working with children and the elderly to tackling community issues.
+You can also work on animal conservation, environmental, health, social care, sports, or education projects.

 For volunteering opportunities in Singapore, see: